aereaco/datastar/usage-guide.md

 **A. Browser-Specific Attribute Plugins (`library/src/plugins/official/browser/attributes/`)**

 1.  **`component.ts` (Our Plugin)**
     *   **Functionality:** Defines a powerful HTML-first component model.
-It dynamically defines custom elements, manages their lifecycle, handles reactive props (`data-signals-*`), executes component-scoped scripts, and supports Shadow DOM.
-By default, components using the Shadow DOM inherit global styles from the main document; this can be disabled with `data-component:noGlobalStyles`.
-    *   **Functionality:** Defines a powerful HTML-first component model.
 It dynamically defines custom elements, manages their lifecycle, handles reactive props (`data-signals-*`), executes component-scoped scripts, and supports both Light DOM and Shadow DOM for encapsulation.
     *   **Usage Example:**
         ```html